-This section covers the general rules for drivers and riders with emphasized advice and techniques of how to make a proper signal to other road users.
+This section covers the rules for giving signals and signalling to other traffic.
+Check the techniques of how to make a proper signal to road users.

-SIGNALS & SIGNALLING TO OTHER ROAD USERS: The UK Highway Code rules for making signals to other motorists is important reading for all drivers, motorcyclists, cyclists, pedestrians, and even horse riders.
+SIGNALS TO OTHER ROAD USERS: Knowing how to signal to other motorists is important reading for all drivers.

-The regulations do not necessarily give anyone the right of way in any circumstance, however, the laws make it clear when you should give way to others who are driving and riding motorbikes.
+The regulations do not necessarily give anyone the right of way in any circumstance.
+But, the laws make it clear when you should give way to others who are driving or riding motorbikes.

-The safest advice is to give way to other motorists if doing so will help to avoid a serious incident.
+The safest advice is to give priority to other motorists if doing so will help to avoid a serious incident.

 Rule 103: Drivers and riders should make proper Highway Code signals to warn nearby traffic that you are intending to change course or direction.
 This includes providing directional information of your intended motions to other road users and pedestrians.
 Motorists should always: